frappe/erpnext_documentation/user/manual/en/accounts/opening-balance.md

 We recommend that you start using ERPNext for accounting from a new financial year, but you could start midway too.
 To set up your accounts, you will need the following for the “day” you start using accounting in ERPNext:

-##### Assets:
+### Assets
-1. Stock assets (stock in hand)
+1. Stock assets (stock in hand).
-1. Fixed assets like furnitures, computers etc
+1. Fixed assets like furnitures, computers, etc.
-1. Accounts Receivables(AR) i.e. unpaid invoices which you have sent to your customers
+1. Accounts Receivables (AR) i.e. unpaid invoices which you have sent to your Customers.
-1. Current assets like bank balances, cash in hand, deposits etc
+1. Current assets like bank balances, cash in hand, deposits, etc.

-##### Liabilities:
+### Liabilities

 1. Capital accounts like your shareholder’s (or owner’s) capital
 1. Current liabilities like loans, salary payables etc